St. Athanasius and the Creed

 1. Play a learning game: Creed Bounce.
 Have a beach ball ready.
 Sit or stand in a circle on the floor.
 Begin with the first few words of the Creed.
 Bounce the ball to a student who continues for another line.
 He bounces the ball to another student… Do the Creed 2-3 times thru.

 1. Make a Creed Scroll: Athanasius was Bishop of Alexandria, in Egypt.
 Egypt was the home of papyrus, the first paper made of plant fibers soaked, pressed together, and dried.
 Scrolls were made by pasting together squares of papyrus to make a long, thin document that could be rolled up and stored or carried easily.
 A great improvement over stone tablets!
 Take some nice paper, preferably one with the fibers showing.
 We have a bit in the cabinet.
 Have each student write the Creed on his paper.
 Roll it up and tie with a ribbon.
 Have the student keep it with him or in the car to work on the creed!
+OR print the Creed Coloring book and have students color and take home.
+Put two of each "segment" on each page and the entire file will print duplex, flip on long side, with 2 books for each printing.

 1. Alternate Craft Idea: Creed bookmark.
 See pattern on the next page.
 Copy back and front in color and laminate or use contact paper to make waterproof.